 An independent panel chaired by an ASIAL representative will judge each nomination based on the criteria set out for each award category.
 Judges, all of whom have experience in security and or business, are required to assess each entry on its merits and act impartially and ethically.
 We take this process seriously, knowing the judges will be representing the OSPAs brand.

 SEN’s editor John Adams has been covering the security industry since 1991, first as editor of Security Australia Magazine, then as editor of Security Electronics & Networks Magazine, first published in 1998.
+SEN is Australia’s only monthly magazine and focuses on new products and electronic security applications.
 SEN’s intense focus gives John an holistic and historical sense of electronic security technology, as well as considerable exposure to major applications in Australia and overseas.

-John has over 28 years experience in the technology and security industry and specialises in providing strategic cost effective solutions to meet the challenging issues many organisations face.
-He has been with IPP Consulting for over 19 years and is a Director responsible for the Sydney, ACT and Brisbane operations.
+John is a Director of IPP Consulting Pty Ltd, an independent Risk Management and Technology Consulting firm which provides technology and security consulting services to both Private and Government sectors.
+John has over 30 years’ experience in the technology and security industry and specialises in providing strategic solutions to meet the challenging issues many organisations face.
+John has been with IPP Consulting for over 21 years and holds degrees in engineering and management.

 Rachell brings over 22 years’ experience across the security industry to her position as judge.
 Currently working as a security consultant, she leads the Security & Risk function for Aurecon in their Melbourne office.

 Her career began in alarm monitoring in 1998, and progressed through control rooms, electronic technical support, and fire life safety support roles, before moving into consulting in 2007.